 Melting the candy perfectly aside, I can’t image there being anyone who wouldn’t love M&M Brownies recipe!

-A few more brownie recipes for you to explore:
+A few more brownie recipes to explore:

 - Kona Coffee Kahlúa Brownies